Released way back in 2014 the Sony a6000 is one of Sony’s most popular mirrorless cameras of all time.

 Here are my top 10 recommended accessories for the Sony a6000 mirrorless camera.

 1. Sony PCK-LM17 Screen Protector

 The Sony PCK-LM17 is a semi hard screen protector.
 Although there are lots of third-party screen protectors on the market, I much prefer this original protector from Sony.
 It’s very tough and sticks well to the screen.

 I’ve used one on my own a6000 for over 2 years and it never peeled away or cracked like often happens with the cheaper third-party screen protectors.

 2. Rocket Air Blaster

-I only discovered the rocket air blaster a couple of years ago and now I don’t know how I’d manage without it.
-It’s really useful for blowing dust and bits of your lenses, the sensor of the a6000, out of the electronic view finder and from off filters.
-You then only need to use a microfibre cloth for the stubborn bits!
+It’s probably one of the only camera accessories that I own more than one of.
+It’s very useful for blowing dust and bits of your lenses, the sensor of the a6000, out of the electronic view finder and from off your filters.
+Then only need to use a microfiber cloth for the really stubborn bits!

 3. RAVPower NP-FW50 Batteries & Dual Charger